MackinationsAi/preserve-open-source/README.md

 ---

 **Storage Tip**: External drives are ideal for archiving.
-The complete repository with all branches takes up the same space as a single clone plus the delta differences between branches.
+The complete repository w/ all branches takes up the same space as a single clone plus the delta differences between branches.